- March 2020: Sarah Friedensen received the 2020-2021 SAS Dissertation Completion Fellowship. (Currently she is the NSF Graduate Fellow)

 - Srinivas Mandyam (VAGELOS 2019 program)

-- April 2019: Paul Masih Das received the SAS Dissertation Fellowship and the The Elias Burstein Prize – Provided from an endowment established by friends, colleagues, and students of Elias Burstein, upon his retirement as Mary Amanda Wood Professor of Physics on June 30, 1988.
+- April 2019: Paul Masih Das received the 2019-2020 SAS Dissertation Completion Fellowship (DCF) and the The Elias Burstein Prize – Provided from an endowment established by friends, colleagues, and students of Elias Burstein, upon his retirement as Mary Amanda Wood Professor of Physics on June 30, 1988.
 Awarded to the graduate student in Condensed Matter Physics judged by the Physics Department to have a made a significant contribution to our understanding of the subject.
 Paul was awarded this prize “for his contributions to the field of two-dimensional materials including phosphorene and metal dichalcogenides, the illumination of the role of single-atom detects and dopants on materials properties, and his pioneering work on patterning nanopores, nanoribbons, antidot arrays, and nanoporous membranes”.

 - February 2019: Paul Masih Das is the winner of the Natural Sciences award of the Third Annual Penn Arts and Sciences Grad BEN Talks, for his presentation of “Quantum Materials: Making Smart Phones ‘Cool’ Again.”